-Five elected SMSC members make up the Gaming Commission: a commissioner of gaming, an assistant commissioner of gaming, and three general members.
+Five elected SMSC Members make up the Gaming Commission: a commissioner of gaming, an assistant commissioner of gaming, and three general members.
 They each serve staggered four-year terms.
 Gaming commissioners ensure that SMSC gaming operations are conducted fairly, honestly, and in compliance with applicable laws.
-The Commission licenses the SMSC's gaming facilities, gaming devices, employees and vendors.
+The Gaming Commission licenses the SMSC's gaming facilities, gaming devices, employees, and vendors.
 It also oversees contracts, records, and internal controls.

-Current members of the SMSC Gaming Commission are: Commissioner of Gaming Cherie L. Crooks, Assistant Commissioner of Gaming Eric W. Kaiser, and Commissioners Elyssa N. Blaess, Peter L. Brewer, and Tony Mullenberg.
+Current members of the SMSC Gaming Commission are: Commissioner of Gaming Cherie L. Crooks, Assistant Commissioner of Gaming Eric W. Kaiser, and Commissioners Elyssa N. Blaess, Peter L. Brewer, and Tony Muellenberg.

 Taku ota Waṡte (Many Good Things)